fadasr/fadasr.github.io/_posts/2018-12-09-RSA-cryptography.md

 RSAES-OAEP combines the RSAEP and RSADP primitives with the EME-OAEP encoding method.
 The encoding technique involves a mask generation function (MGF) based on a hash function and there is no obvious structure in the encoded block, unlike the PKCS#1v1.5 encoding method.
 The provable security of RSAES-OAEP relies on the random nature of the output of the MGF, which in turn relies on the random nature of the underlying hash.
 Here is EME-OAEP encoding operation:

 ![](https://fadasr.github.io/images/eme-oaep-encode.png)

+RSAES-OAEP can operate on messages of length up to `k - 2hLen - 2 octets`, where hLen is the length of the output from the underlying hash function and k is the length in octets of the recipient's RSA modulus.

 the RSAEP primitive performs the public key RSA transform by raising the integer to `e` modulo `n`.
 The RSADP function is the inverse of RSAEP.
 The standard specifies how RSADP can be performed with the Chinese Remainder Theorem (CRT) to speed up the operation.